 In certain countries, the proposed pricing for a drug must be approved before it may be lawfully marketed.
 The requirements governing drug pricing vary widely from country to country.
 In some countries, pricing and reimbursement coverage also depend on assessments performed by national Health Technology Assessment (HTA) bodies.
-These assessments may be completed before or after a product is available in the market and may affect the net price of an approved drug.
+These assessments may be completed before or after a product is available in the market and may affect the invoiced and/or net price of an approved drug.

 The European Union provides options for its Member States of the EEA to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
 A Member State may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
-For example, in France, effective access to the market assumes that our future products will be supported by the hospital (through an agreement for local communities) or reimbursed by social security.
-The price of medications in France is negotiated with the Economic Committee for Health Products, or CEPS.
+For example, in France, effective access to the reimbursed market assumes that our future products will be supported by the hospital (through an agreement for local communities) and reimbursed by social security.
+Once Health Technologic Assessment is done for a drug or device, the price of reimbursed medications in France is negotiated with the Economic Committee for Health Products, or CEPS.

-It exists in France an exceptional procedures which is designed to ensure equity of access and the greatest possible security for the use of medicines outside the existing regulatory fields:
+It exists in France an exceptional procedures which is designed to ensure for specific situations (severe disease without appropriate therapeutic alternative) early of access and the greatest possible security for the use of medicines outside the common reimbursement fields:

-• The Temporary Authorisation for Use (ATU) allows patients to benefit from pharmaceutical specialities whereas they do not have any marketing authorization, provided that they are intended for the treatment of serious or orphan diseases and in the absence of appropriate treatment.
-Drugs benefiting from an ATU are 100% covered by the health insurance.
+The Early Access (AP) allows patients to benefit from pharmaceutical specialities whereas they do not have any marketing authorization yet, provided that they are intended for the treatment of serious or orphan diseases and in the absence of appropriate treatment.
+Drugs benefiting from an AP are 100% covered by the health insurance during the AP period.
 They are supplied to the health establishment by the laboratory holding the exploitation rights, free of charge or in return for an indemnity the amount of which is freely determined by the laboratory.
-However, if appropriate, the laboratory would have to reimburse the difference between the price set for the sale of the ATUs and the commercial price to the health insurance.
+However, if appropriate, the laboratory would have to reimburse the difference between the price invoiced to the hospital during the AP period and the eventually net commercial price agreed with the CEPS.